1712n/hygge-website/content/tools/google-workspace.md

 For those rare occasions when [GitHub](https://hygge.work/github/) isn’t enough, there’s Google Meet for video calls.
 You can find a link to join a Meet call in almost all Google Calendar event descriptions.
 Don’t forget to record any important decisions and do-outs in the corresponding [GitHub issues](https://hygge.work/github/issue-tracker/#issues) after the call.

 In Hygge companies, all work meetings/calls are optional.
 The regular team calls mostly serve team-building purposes.
 Leverage nonwork calls and be intentional about informal communication.
-In remote settings, it’s important to manage your isolation and mental health, so don’t be shy to leverage those calls when appropriate to get some face time and boost morale.
+In remote settings, it’s important to manage your isolation and mental health, so don’t be shy to use those calls when appropriate to get some face time and boost morale.
 Yes, people want to see your pet, say "Hi" to your partner, and know a little more about that painting on your wall.
 Be intentional about informal communication.

 Apart from team-building purposes, there is a limited number of scenarios where synchronous communication is a better option.
 Clearing things up when you are blocked, brainstorming, learning (e.g. peer coding) and discussing particularly difficult issues where an understanding can’t be reached online are among them.
 However, before scheduling a call, consider these tradeoffs:
 1. Video calls hold your whole attention and leave no opportunity to optimize your work tasks.